-For cash management purposes, the Company concentrates its cash holdings in two accounts at the JP Morgan Chase Bank.
+For cash management purposes, the Company concentrates its cash holdings in one account at the Bridge Bank.
 The balance in these accounts may exceed the federally insured limit of \$250,000 per customer by the Federal Deposit Insurance Corporation in case of bank failure.
-At December 31, 2010 and 2009, the Company had \$2,231,354 and \$2,141,915 in excess of the insurance limit at this bank.
+At December 31, 2011 and 2010, the Company had \$-0- and \$2,231,354 in excess of the insurance limit at this bank.